Financial Advisor Fees: What Will You Pay to Use a Financial Advisor

 The advantage of paying your advisor a fee based on the amount of money they are managing for you is that they have the proper incentives to grow your wealth.
 Afterall, the more the financial advisor grows your assets, the more they are paid.
 They also would not want you to lose any money.

-Depending on the amount of money you have, advisors typically will charge you a fee representing 1-2% of your assets each year.
+Depending on the amount of money you have, advisors typically will charge you a fee representing 1% to 2% of your assets each year.

-There is a significant distinction between a fee based financial planner and a fee only financial planner.
+It’s important to keep in mind that there is a significant distinction between a fee-based financial planner and a fee-only financial planner.

-A fee based financial planner charges flat or hourly fees or a fee based on AUM AND they earn a commission for the financial products you buy.
+A fee-based financial planner charges flat or hourly fees or a fee based on AUM, plus they also earn a commission for the financial products you buy.

 Some financial advisor fees are charged in the form of a retainer.
 A retainer fee is an upfront cost for a service.
-This is becoming an alternative to AUM.
+This is considered an alternative to a fee structure based on AUM.

 The advantage is that you know how much you will be paying for a specific service.